Automotive aerodynamics: Boattails and Kammbacks

 A boattail can greatly reduce a vehicle's total drag.
 Boattails create a teardrop shape that will give the vehicle a more streamlined profile, reducing the occurrence of drag inducing flow separation.
 A kammback is a truncated boattail.
 It is created as an extension of the rear of the vehicle, moving the rear backward at a slight angle toward the bumper of the car.
-This can reduce drag as well but a boattail would reduce the vehicles drag more.
+This can reduce drag as well but a boattail would reduce the vehicle's drag more.
 Nonetheless, for practical and style reasons, a kammback is more commonly seen in racing, high efficiency vehicles, and trucking.